 We're committed to making sure your day at Kents Cavern is as easy, fun and informative as possible.
-Kents Cavern is the most accessible cave in Britain and our visitors range from both young and old.
-Your visit to our underground world lies just behind the cave door.
+Kents Cavern is the most accessible cave in Britain and visitors of all ages enjoy the caves.
+Your visit to an underground world lies just behind the cave door.

-We ask all our visitors to please pay attention to the safety briefing at the beginning of the tour, if you think you may require assistance or have any other needs, please inform the ticket desk staff on arrival.
+We ask all our visitors to please pay attention to the safety briefing at the beginning of the tour and to observe social distancing instructions.
+If you think you may require assistance or have any other needs, please inform the ticket desk staff on arrival.
 All visitors are able to leave the caves at any time, please inform your guide if you wish to leave.

-If you're still unsure about visiting, then you can read our access statement or find the relevant information below.
+If you're still unsure about visiting, then you can read our access guidelines or find the relevant information below.

 Kents Cavern is a relatively easy walk, with mostly flat concrete surfaces and only 9 shallow steps.
-There are a few narrow passages, but there is plenty of head room and best of all no stooping!
+There is plenty of head room and best of all no stooping!
 Over 6 million people have enjoyed visiting Kents Cavern since 1880, but because this is an underground space we do ask all visitors to take care when visiting the caves as the walls, paths and ceilings are not straight.
 Sensible footwear should be worn.

 There are a few steep gradients of up to 1:4 – 1:5 in the caves, with nine shallow steps and some narrow sections, unfortunately wheelchairs cannot negotiate past the first chamber of the cave.
 A DVD of the cave tour can be viewed in the visitor centre free of charge.

-There is a car park adjacent to the caves which costs £2 for four hours.
+There is a car park adjacent to the caves which costs £3 for four hours, payment by cash or card.
 Alternatively, you can park outside on the road all year for free.

 BLIND OR VISUALLY IMPAIRED VISITORS